 Connecting with your spouse is especially important when the kids are little, but it can be challenging.
-These at-home date night ideas for married couples will make sure you can enjoy the quality time even when you can’t go out.
+These DAte night ideas At Home for married couples will make sure you can enjoy the quality time even when you can’t go out.

 One day while going about my normal routine, I realized something that made my heart sink a bit.